On the initial state of the universe and the time arrow: Introduction

 \section{Introduction}

-Despite the advances in the description of the cosmos promoted by General Relativity, several issues about our universe remains obscure.
-Among such issues, the existence of an arrow of time driving the universe's evolution from a low entropy state to a high entropy one.
+Despite the advances in the description of the cosmos promoted by General Relativity, several issues about our universe remain obscure.
+Among such issues, is the existence of an arrow of time driving the universe's evolution from a low entropy state to a high entropy one.
 It corresponds to our universe's obedience to the generalized second law of thermodynamics (GSL).

-The existence of an arrow of time in our universe is related to another crucial question about its evolution: what is the initial state of the cosmos?
+The existence of an arrow of time in the cosmos is related to another crucial question about its evolution: what is the initial state of our universe?
 Possibly, such issues must be fixed by a theory of quantum cosmology based on a forthcoming theory of quantum gravity.
-However, amidst of the efforts in this direction, to obtain a quantum description of the cosmos has been a tough challenge.
+However, amidst the efforts in this direction, to obtain a quantum description of the cosmos has been a tough challenge.

-In despite of this, attempts have been made to shed light on the issue of the initial state of the universe in the context of quantum gravity, by proposing some possible scenarios for its begging.
-For example, in according to loop quantum gravity (LQG), the initial state of the cosmos must not correspond to a singularity, as proposed by general relativity, but to a quantum bounce where the universe can transit from an earlier contraction phase to the current expansion evolution \cite{Bojowald:2001xe, Bojowald:2006da, Taveras:2008ke}.
-Other approaches based on string theory - the other leading approach to quantum gravity - propose similar scenarios \cite{Khoury:2001wf, Steinhardt:2002ih, Veneziano:1997kx, Buchbinder:2007at}.
+Despite this, attempts have been made to shed light on the issue of the initial state of the universe in the context of quantum gravity, by proposing some possible scenarios for its beginning.
+For example, according to loop quantum gravity (LQG), the initial state of the cosmos must not correspond to a singularity, as proposed by general relativity, but to a quantum bounce where the universe can transit from an earlier contraction phase to the current expansion evolution \cite{Bojowald:2001xe, Bojowald:2006da, Taveras:2008ke}.
+Other approaches based on string theory - the other leading proposal to quantum gravity - introduce similar scenarios \cite{Khoury:2001wf, Steinhardt:2002ih, Veneziano:1997kx, Buchbinder:2007at}.

-The issue of the validity of the GSL in our universe has been widely discussed in the literature \cite{Brustein:1999ay, Brustein:1999ua, Wall:2010jtc, Radicella:2010ss, MohseniSadjadi:2010nu, Sadjadi:2012wg, Bousso:2015eda, Ben-Dayan:2020pbg, Odintsov:2024hzu}.
+The issue of the validity of the GSL in our universe has been widely discussed in the literature, as that related to string cosmology \cite{Brustein:1999ay, Brustein:1999ua}, loop quantum cosmology (LQC) \cite{MohseniSadjadi:2010nu, Sadjadi:2012wg}, and other approaches \cite{Wall:2010jtc, Radicella:2010ss, Bousso:2015eda, Ben-Dayan:2020pbg, Odintsov:2024hzu}.
 However, the nature of the mechanism that leads the cosmos to obey such a law remains obscure.
-Particularly, it has been demonstrated, in the context of LQG, that it is not possible to say that our universe obeys the GSL if one apply the usual entropy-area formula provided by this approach to study the cosmological evolution \cite{Sadjadi:2012wg}.
+Particularly, it has been demonstrated, in the context of LQG, that it is not possible to say that our universe obeys the GSL if one applies the usual entropy-area formula provided by this approach to study the early cosmological evolution \cite{Sadjadi:2012wg}